The Pitfalls of Automated Legal Services | Daniel Sadler

 Petition – a petition is the initiating document in a lawsuit.
 Depending on the claim, Oklahoma law requires the claimant to meet certain pleading standards.
 For example, it is not enough to allege fraud generally.
 A claim for fraud, including the surrounding circumstances, must be pled with particularity.
 Failure to comply with pleading requirements may get your claim dismissed.

 Consumers of products from automated legal service companies must be aware of general risks and pitfalls using automatically generated legal documents.
-While a simple document may be appropriate in some situations, we recommend that as to the four documents listed above a real-life attorney should be consulted.
+While a simple document may be appropriate in some situations, we recommend that as to the four documents listed above an experienced Oklahoma attorney should be consulted.